 2021 was a bit of a cooling off period for Among Us.
 While it still drew in more players than it did in 2019, it was not reaching the same levels of interest it managed in 2020.
 That said, it has cemented its place as a key casual multiplayer game for people of all ages.

 We have collected data and statistics on Among Us.
 Read below to find out more.

 - Among Us has generated $86 million revenue since launch in June 2018

 - In November 2020, Among Us had 500 million monthly active players

 - Daily active players on Among Us peaked at 60 million in October 2020

 |People||Forest Willard (programmer, co-founder), Marcus Bromander (designer, co-founder), Amy Liu (artist), Victoria Tran (community director)|

 It took two years for Among Us to hit mainstream success.
-For the first six months, it was played by less than 10 people concurrently, and the team were pursuing new ideas.
-After the huge spike in users, InnerSloth announced Among Us 2, but cancelled it a month later to continue development on the original.
+For the first six months, it was played by less than 100 people concurrently.
+It reached 300 million MAUs in 2020.

 Among Us DAUs